philipwalton/blog/_articles/why-bem.md

 -->

 There's been a lot of talk lately about the rapidly increasing speed at which things are changing on the front-end.
-It seems like every week something new comes out, and it can feel pointless to jump on the latest and greatest trend because something even better is almost certainly right around the corner.

-A few weeks ago, Chris Coyier wrote a post called [CSS: Just Try and Do a Good Job](http://css-tricks.com/just-try-and-do-a-good-job/) where he offers some very balanced suggestions for how to approach writing good CSS.
-I don't disagree with what Chris said, and in general I think it's pretty good adivce, for both CSS and life.
-But in this case, I want to take the opposite approach.
-I feel pretty strongly about this, so I want to take a firm stance and try to back it up with evidence.
-So here goes:

-*BEM is, without a doubt, the best methodology for writing CSS today.*

-You might think this is an impossible statement to defend.
-After all, isn't this primarily about personal preference?
-And isn't it true that what works in one context may not work in another?

-Actually, no, this is not just about preference or context.
-The reason BEM is the best is because it's the only methodology that solves the hardest problems in CSS, and it's the only methodology that is 100% effective at doing so.
+New tools, methodologies, and conventions are coming out all the time, and it can be hard to keep up.

+On the CSS side of things, you have frameworks like [Bootstrap](http://getbootstrap.com/) and [Foundation](http://foundation.zurb.com/), you have tools like [Less](http://lesscss.org/) and [Sass](http://sass-lang.com/), you have methodologies like [OOCSS](https://github.com/stubbornella/oocss/wiki), [SMACSS](https://smacss.com/), and [BEM](http://bem.info/), and it seems like there are a million differing viewpoints out there as to what constitutes a "best practice".

+Recently it seems like the trend has been to shy away from bandwagon jumping in favor of a more personalized, pragmatic approach.
+As a prime example, Chris Coyier wrote a great article a few months ago where he describes his approach to good CSS.
+In the post, [CSS: Just Try and Do a Good Job](http://css-tricks.com/just-try-and-do-a-good-job/), he offers some very balanced suggestions that honestly apply to both CSS and professional life in general.

+While I don't necessarily disagree with the article or this emerging sentiment, I think it's important to understand the rationale behind some of these methodologies before making a choice to use them or not use them.
+I use BEM, and I think it's the best methodology for writing CSS today, so I thought I'd take the time to defend it.
+If you've never thought about the *why* behind some of these conventions, hopefully this article will help you realize that this isn't just a matter of taste or personal preference.

+I use BEM because it's the only methodology that doesn't just minimize the issues and hard problems in CSS; it actually eliminates them.
+And it does so 100% of the time with zero risk of side-effects.

 ## It's not about preference, it's about solving problems

-A lot of people who write CSS are designers, and when people talk about design they like to use words like "clean" and "elegant".
-It's no wonder class-naming patterns like those found in [Semantic UI](http://semantic-ui.com/) are so popular.
-When looking at the Semantic UI documentation site source, you see markup like this:
+The majority of people who write CSS value good design.
+They're either designers themselves or they have strong aesthetic sensibilities and care deeply about form, elegance, and craftsmanship.
+Unfortunately, these are the people who seem to hate BEM the most.

+While I definitely consider myself firmly in the group I just described, I've written enough CSS in my day, and worked on large enough projects that I know from experience, and from repeatedly screwing up, that predictable code is far better than elegant code.
+Especially when that elegance is never seen by the end user.

+Consider the following two examples.
+This first sample is from [Semantic UI](http://semantic-ui.com/) and is the poster child of what I'd consider "clean" and "elagant" naming schemes:

 ```html
 <div class="full height">…</div>